Cryptopsy: History

-Pre-Cryptopsy days (1988–1992)
+Pre/early Cryptopsy days (1988–1994)

-Canadian death/thrash metal band Necrosis was formed in April 1988 by drummer Mike Atkin, guitarist Steve Thibault and vocalist Dan "Lord Worm" Greening, initially under the name Obsessive Compulsive Disorder.
+Canadian death/thrash metal band Obsessive Compulsive Disorder (O.C.D.) was formed in April 1988 by drummer Mike Atkin, guitarist Steve Thibault and vocalist Dan "Lord Worm" Greening, later renaming to Necrosis.
 John Todds later joined on bass.
-The band released several demos, including Mastication and Heterodontism (1989), Realms of Pathogenia (1991) and Necrosis (1992).
-Atkin left the band and was replaced by Flo Mounier, at which time the band rebranded under the name Cryptopsy, where the members collectively wanted to play even heavier material.
-Todds left shortly thereafter, retiring from music to focus on his family; he was replaced by Kevin Weagle; Dave Galea also joined the band.
+The band released several demos, including Mastication and Heterodontism (1989) and Realms of Pathogenia (1991).
+Mike Atkin announced his departure in the summer of 1991, after which the band was considered to be finished.